XDR Python SDK Examples๐

 print(results)

-Use the following to resolve a list of Alerts by their IDs.
-This accepts a list of one or more alert IDs, the reason for resolving, and the resolution_status to label the alerts with.
+Use the following to resolve a list of Detections by their IDs.
+This accepts a list of one or more detection IDs, the reason for resolving, and the resolution_status to label the detections with.

 from taegis_sdk_python import GraphQLService